Colour Temperature Switchable Downlights Compared

 Here is some further information about each one, click on any of the images to order:

-This was one of the first CCT downlights on the market and although it was one of the first it features the best control technology.
+This was one of the first CCT downlights on the market and although it was one of the original ones, it features the best control technology.
 This is the only one on the list that has its own remote control, allowing you to easily change the colour temperatures from your armchair.
 Or it can be changed by a traditional light switch.

 The wider cut out size of 95mm also allows it to fit into larger hole sizes, its supplied with 3 bezel finishes and has 3 colour temperatures including 3000K, 4000K and 5000K.